cym13/cym13.github.io/source/grr_audit.rst

         $res = grr_sql_query("SELECT repeat_id FROM ".TABLE_PREFIX."_entry WHERE id=".$_GET['id'].";");

-Using such an injection, it's possible to extract the entire database, including password hashe which are, thankfully, hashed with bcrypt in recent versions.
+Using such an injection, it's possible to extract the entire database, including password hashes which are, thankfully, hashed with bcrypt in recent versions.

 To reproduce, go to the following URL: